microsoft/windows-ai-studio-templates/configs/phi-1_5/README.md

 #### Prerequisites
 To run the model fine-tuning in your remote Azure Container App Environment, you will need:
 - [Windows AI Studio Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-windows-ai-studio.windows-ai-studio)
 - Make sure your subscription have enough GPU capacity amount.
 Submit a [support ticket](https://azure.microsoft.com/support/create-ticket/) to request the capacity amount required for your application.
+[Learn More about GPU capacity](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)

 #### Provision Azure Resources for Fine-tuning